Writing is a brutal business.

 Once you have added your post, click on the Audit button on the right to view a quick report of your page.

 In hindsight, SurferSEO is very similar to SEMrush’s SEO Content Template (I’ve discussed this feature of SEMrush comprehensively in this post).
-It gives you the average figures of the relevant SEO factors to help you optimize your content without going overboard.
+It gives you the cumulative figures of the SEO factors to help you optimize your content without going overboard.

 STEP 3: Use Buzzsumo to decide on the topic